-If you love having a wonderful-smelling home, then you’re probably no stranger to commercial air fresheners.
+If you love having a wonderful-smelling home or home office, then you’re probably no stranger to commercial air fresheners.
 But, did you know that what you’re spraying around your home might be putting your and your family’s health at risk?

 According to a 2011 study, a lot of commercial air fresheners emit phthalates and volatile organic compounds (VOCs), some of which are known to be toxic and hazardous.